exoplatform/exo-documentation/docs/Administration.rst

-.. note:: the Templates table is in Read Only, to edit a template, you can simply modify your template in the config file.
+.. note:: the list of templates is read-only.
+Changing a template's details requires to edit the config file as explained here.

 Manage Templates